This page was last modified:

 For that time it was a real improvement of easy loading the film spools.
 A self-centring device makes it possible to simply drop the film spool into position, where it finds its own centre.
 The film winding key when drawn out and given a slight turn locks open; another turn allows it to snap back into position, The film pockets are provided with tension springs which prevent the rolls from unwinding.

-construction details made it to an ideal travel camera for the automobilist, tourist, or anyone
+details made it to an ideal travel camera for the automobilist,

 The camera measures 5½ x 9½x 3 inch.
 Focal capacity 6½ inch.
 Weight 4 pounds.
 Lensboard 2¼x2 3/8.
 It takes, or should I say took, the regular 1 A Kodak film making negatives of 2 ½ x 4 ¼. inch.

-With the help of 4 pieces of 116 to 120 film spool adapters you can take photos with the common 120 film spool.
+With the help of 4 pieces of 116 to 120 film spool adapters available on the internet you'll be able to take photos with a common 120 film spool.
+For more details see my own version of The Graflex 1 A Operating directions

 Early Model Graflex 1 A-